-will cause severe shock, and even DEATH to the person?
+sleepwalker will cause severe shock and even death to the person?

 Well... no, that's not actually true — it's an old wives' tale that still persists despite scientific evidence to the contrary.
-However, in TV-land, no one has heard this update (and some media predate this myth being busted) and will continually dance around whatever strange or frightening behaviors the sleeper exhibits.
+However, in TV Land, no one has heard this update (and some media predates this myth being busted), and so Hilarity Ensues as everyone else has to dance around whatever bizarre behaviours the sleepwalker exhibits, trying to avoid waking them up.

 - In Power Pack, the children bring Franklin back to Avengers Mansion after witnessing the Morlock Massacre.
 When the adults find out about this, Franklin claims he was sleepwalking, and the other children say that they didn't wake him because it would be dangerous.

 - One Archie comic has Jughead, for some unexplained reason, sleepwalk through almost all of his entire school day.
 To avoid waking him up, the teachers give all of their students tests.
 During lunch, Jughead stays asleep but eats the food off of everyone's trays.
 He eventually wakes up when the school bell rings, suffering from no ill effects.
 The other students aren't very happy.